 As the Bureau’s head of Counterintelligence, Frank directed all espionage investigations across the U.S. government.
 Frank frequently briefed the White House, Congress, and the Attorney General.

 Following his FBI career, Frank became a corporate security executive for a Fortune 10 company.
 Currently, he is a respected National Security Analyst, appearing weekly on live television for NBC and MSNBC news, and is a sought-after speaker, panelist and instructor on national security and leadership.
 You can learn more about Frank and his book at FrankFigliuzzi.com.
+Update: As of May 2021, Frank is the host of the podcast, The Bureau, where he sits down with active-duty FBI personnel who reveal – their mission, their cases, and their lives.

 Special Agent (Retired)